dcunited001/dcunited001.github.io/_posts/2018-01-18-sociophysical-fps-ai-automated-detection-of-unsportsmanlike-conduct.md

 - In the last season, OW Season 7, as many as 1 in 20 players made me suspect they were passive aggressive.
 At that time, I couldn't be confident who was throwing and who was playing.
+This would be strange -- why would you throw and why would people throw my games, if apparent strangers couldn't possibly recognize my online moniker
+  - this can be partially explained by "smurfing" and "boosting" players, who may be socially or financially incentivized to boost the ranking of shitty players.
+    - unfortunately, this ruins games for people and ruins the play experience, which is why i'd like to pitch some of these algorithm ideas to blizzard.
+      - i'm sorry, that shit is so toxic.
+      - if you have boosted members matched on your team, it means they are heavy weight, albeit not dead weight.
+      - even worse, in order to boost lower ranking players, the "smurfed" accounts must lose some games to keep their ranking low.
+- it is likely that this malincentivization without algorithmic recognition is entirely the cause of matching and ranking problems
+  - it ruins competitive mode, unless you lose a few games until you find a team who doesn't lose and stick with them or unless you form a cadre of players who always plays together.
+    - if you're socially isolated, this can be a bit difficult.

+- (embed all bronze everything)

-I now can easily tell who is cooperative and who is engaged in passive aggressive tactics.
+  - I now can easily tell who is cooperative and who is engaged in passive aggressive tactics.
 OW Season 8, i can easily determine with 99% certainty that 1 in 100 players are non-cooperative douchebags -- from the minimal data signals in the OW HUD interface alone.

 - This post will describe many algorithms for pinpointing these players.
 There are enough tractibly constructed signals that a